GBSD board meeting — May 7, 2026

-The proposed budget eliminates classroom music in all nine Gresham-Barlow elementary schools.
-That single decision will collapse middle school band and choir within two years and gut high school ensembles within five — ending sixty-plus years of K-12 musical excellence in our district.
+The proposed budget eliminates classroom music in all ten Gresham-Barlow elementary schools.
+That single decision will collapse middle school band and choir within two years and gut high school ensembles within five!
+Ending sixty-plus years of K-12 musical excellence in our district.

 Voices from GBSD